60-Day Moving Checklist: How to Prepare for Moving Day

 Meal plan to use up food in pantry & freezer

 Most moving companies will not allow you to transport food.
-I hate throwing food away.
-So, I try to use everything up over the last couple of months.
-It is amazing how many meals you can make while trying to empty out the freezer.
+And you want to avoid packing perishables on your truck if you’re driving it yourself.
+If you’re like me and hate throwing food away, try to use everything up over the next few months.
+It is amazing how many meals you can make while emptying the freezer.
+To keep this simple, do a quick inventory of your pantry and freezer and list meals you can make with those ingredients.

 Request day off from work for moving day

-If you are completing a local move or working through your move date, make sure to request a vacation day so you can be present for moving day.
+If you are completing a local move or working through your move date, request a vacation day so you can be available for moving day.
 Besides the moving binder, you are the next most important part of the move. 🙂

 ⇒ Next Step: 30-Day Checklist